DaveArchetype/DaveArchetype/README.md

 - 👋 Hi, I’m Emanuel-David
 - 👀 I’m interested in programming, web dev, robotics, all sorts of engineering fields!
-- 🌱 I’m currently learning JS and React, databases and data structures, unit testing, version control.
+- 🌱 I’m currently learning at School of Code!
 - 💞️ I’m looking to collaborate on creating an API-based website.
 A very good idea I had since a long time ago.
 - 📫 How to reach me => Instagram => @davearchetype